Alishan Itinerary: How to Simplify This Part of Your Trip

 My friends watching sunrise at Duigaoyue Platform

-You have two alternative sunrise viewpoint options: hike 10 minutes up a trail to Xiaoliyuanshan viewpoint (here), which will have fewer people.
+You have two alternative sunrise viewpoint options, both which are better than Chushan: hike 10 minutes up a trail to Xiaoliyuanshan viewpoint (here), which will have fewer people.
 It also has this nice teashop for after sunrise.

 Or you can follow the car road downhill for 10 minutes to Duigaoyue Sunrise Platform (here, my personal favorite), which will have few to no people.
 To find it, as you’re walking down the road, turn right at the point where the train tracks cross the car road.